Menu Close

 Part I - Medical Physics (Postgraduate Diploma)

-Postgraduate Diploma in Medical Physics can be offered with 25 credits course work under Part I (without conducting any research project).
-Depending on the level of performance (minimum GPA of 2.0), Postgraduate Diploma can be offered.
+Postgraduate Diploma in Nuclear Science can be offered with 25 credits course work under Part I (without conducting any research project).
+Depending on the level of performance (minimum GPA of 2.5), Postgraduate Diploma can be offered.

 Part II - M.Sc. in Medical Physics with Course work